top of page

 Can a business get a loan if the bank says no?

 Yes.
 A bank decline does not always mean finance is unavailable.
-Some non-bank lenders assess applications using alternative criteria such as bank statements.
-Approval is subject to lender assessment.
+Some non-bank lenders assess applications using alternative criteria, such as bank statements, rather than traditional property-backed security.

 What is a bank statement business loan?

-A bank statement business loan is a finance option where lenders assess recent bank statements to evaluate income and cash flow, rather than relying solely on traditional financials.
+A bank statement business loan is a finance option where lenders assess recent bank statements to evaluate income and cash flow, rather than relying solely on traditional financials or tax returns.

 Can a business get an unsecured loan using bank statements only?

 In some cases, yes.
-Certain Australian lenders offer unsecured business loans based primarily on bank statement performance.
-Eligibility depends on turnover, trading consistency, and lender criteria.
+Certain Australian lenders offer unsecured business loans based primarily on consistent turnover and bank statement performance.
+Eligibility depends on your trading consistency and lender criteria.

-Do I need property or assets as security?
+Do I need property or assets as security for these loans?

 Not always.
-Some bank statement loans are unsecured, meaning no property or assets are required as security.
-This depends on the lender and loan structure.
+Some bank statement loans are "unsecured," meaning no property or physical assets are required as collateral.
+This is ideal for hospitality and service-based businesses that may not own real estate.

 Is approval guaranteed through a finance broker?